evilthreads669966/fraction_calculator/README.md

 # Fraction Calculator

-A fraction calculator that allows you to add, subtract, multiply, and divide fractions.
+A fraction calculator that allows you to add, subtract, multiply, divide, reduce, and compare fractions.

 <table>
    <tr>